fyne-io/docs.fyne.io/content/docs/api/v2/data/binding/dataitem.md

 }
 ```

 DataItem is the base interface for all bindable data items.
-All APIs on bindable data items are safe to invoke directly fron any goroutine.
+All APIs on bindable data items are safe to invoke directly from any goroutine.

 <div class="since">Since: <code>